Imatest is opened by

 - double-clicking the Imatest icon on the Desktop,

-- or from the Imatest directory (typically C:\Program files\Imatest\Imatest in win32 English language installations).
+- or from the Imatest directory, typically C:\Program Files (x86)\Imatestversion (where version is Master, IS, Studio, etc.) in win64 English language installations.

-After several seconds, the Imatest main window, shown below, opens.
-Imatest modules are run by clicking on one of the buttons on the left.
+After several seconds (up to a minute after the first installation or a reboot), the Imatest main window, shown below, opens.
+Imatest analysis modules are run by clicking on one of the buttons on the left.
+Utility module buttons are on the right.
 Instructions for the individual modules are on their own pages, listed below.
+Clicking (at the bottom of the window) changes the function of most buttons so they open online help.
 Click here for the documentation Table of contents.

 Imatest main window